GuansongPang/ADRepository-Anomaly-detection-datasets/Readme.md

 campaign| 41,188| 62
 thyroid| 7,200 |21

-Detailed introduction of these datasets can be found in the DevNet paper
+Detailed introduction of these datasets and some performance benchmarks can be found in the DevNet paper
 >Pang, G., Shen, C., & van den Hengel, A. (2019, July).
 Deep anomaly detection with deviation networks.
 In Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining (pp. 353-362).

 ## Categorical Datasets